jdbeutel/ics699-docs/README.md

 #### Gmail Contacts ####

-On the other hand, the Contact Manager in Gmail does allow third-party contacts, in "My Contacts".
+The Contact Manager in Gmail, on the other hand, does allow third-party contacts, in "My Contacts".
 The user can input anyone.
 However, it does not support sharing that third-party data.
-Second-party data from the user's Google+ circles is also displayed, though.
+Second-party information shared from the user's Google+ circles is also displayed, though.
 Here is a circle named "Following".

 ![Gmail contact manager example](proposal/Gmail - Contact Manager - Following circle.png)